papakpmartin/rpi-audio-streamer/README.md

 * Auto-start everything on power-up
 * Not have hideous things happen when the power is unceremoniously lost

+Overall intention is that this is "headless"... it's to be connected to a sound system, comes up when the system is powered up, and can handle it when power is shut down.
+Ideally no buttons or human interaction.
+Audio streaming lightbulb. :)

 I've gotten very close, and I don't think this repo represents my latest.
 I started to have some trouble with Docker and so kept slogging along just on the Raspi itself.

 ### Miscellaneous notes